Bisnode/version-check/README.md

 ##### Multi-project builds

-If you have a multi-build project that you want to handle as one single VersionEye project, you should apply the plugin only to the root project and configure the plugin to include dependencies from sub-projects as well:
+If you have a multi-build project that you want to treat  as one single project, you should apply the plugin only to the root project and configure the plugin to include dependencies from sub-projects as well:

 ```groovy
 versionCheck {